CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 5) cd <user_path>/<your_ws>/src/comau_c5gopen/comau_c5gopen_lpc/launch

-6) ./launch_c5gopen.sh (when the C5GOPEN is activated the default working mode is the LISTEN mode)
+6) ./launch_c5gopen.sh (when the C5GOPEN is activated the default working mode is the LISTEN mode) **N.B.
+If necessary, adjust the paths contained in the file launch_c5gopen.sh according to the local path**

 7) in **Automatic mode** push robot DRIVEON button (mandatory to update the eORL internal status), if the node is properly working robot will pass from DRIVEOFF to DRIVEON modality, otherwise it will return a "C5GOPEN communication error".
 In **Manual mode** keep pushing the deadman switch. **N.B. the C5GOpen mode works both with the robot in manual mode and in automatic mode**